What Happens If You Get Sick on a Cruise Ship?

 Should you travel at all during the COVID-19 epidemic?

 Well, that depends on a lot of different factors.
 Generally, it’s best to rely on the advice of public-health authorities like the World Health Organization (WHO).
 And check out Fodor’s, which is updating its travel advice regularly during the outbreak, including what’s going on with cruises.
-Even during the best of times, travel planning is both an art and a science, so you’ll want to know these science-backed ways to plan a perfect vacation.

 Health checks before you even get on board